 - 3X Chase Ultimate Rewards points on travel & dining

-- $300 statement credit for travel purchases (like airfare, Airbnb, hotels, car rental, Uber, etc.) each calendar year
+- $300 statement credit for travel purchases (like airfare, Airbnb, hotels, car rental, Uber, etc.) each cardmember year

 - Priority Pass Select for access to airport lounges

 - No foreign transaction fees

 The $450 annual fee is NOT waived the first year.
 But you can offset this fee with perks like the $300 statement credit and airport lounge access.

 Just remember, Chase will NOT approve you for any of their Chase Ultimate Rewards points earning cards if you’ve opened 5 or more credit card accounts from any bank in the past 24 months (with the exception of certain small business cards).